BetterAngelsLA/monorepo/docs/development_workflow.md

         - https://github.com/BetterAngelsLA/monorepo/pull/322
         - https://github.com/BetterAngelsLA/monorepo/pull/329
         - https://github.com/BetterAngelsLA/monorepo/pull/337
    1. Assign the PR to yourself
 1. :hammer_and_wrench: For engineering reviews (required for all PRs):
    1. For the PR author:
       1. in Jira, move ticket to "Review"
       1. in `#tech-team-engineering`, paste a link to the PR and tag someone from eng - e.g., <span style="color:#1c9bd1">@mike Revert saved note on cancel (DEV-142)</span>
          1. if the PR is for something simple that needs to go out quickly (e.g., bumping expo dependencies), you can tag the whole team. - i.e., <span style="color:#1c9bd1">@engineering</span>
       1. request a review from that person in the PR
          1. if you tagged the team, whoever responds should self-request a review
    1. For the reviewer:
       1. For PRs that add or modify FE behavior or design, do a quick QC pass in the app/simulator to ensure AC was satisfied and no regressions were introduced.
       1. Post any questions, comments, change requests, etc.
       1. In slack, "reply in thread", letting the PR author know whether you approved the PR or had comments/questions/changes.
    1. revision -> re-review process continues until PR is approved.
       1. All PR comments/responses should be in the PR comments
       1. All updates re: the status of the PR should be in the slack thread for that PR
       1. For major revisions (anything that won't be ready for re-review within a day), the ticket should be moved back to "In progress"
 1. :iphone: For product reviews (required only for PRs that add or modify FE behavior or design):
    1. For the PR author:
       1. in Jira, move ticket to "Product Acceptance"
       1. in `#tech-qc-testing`, paste a link to the PR and tag product - e.g.,
          <span style="color:#1c9bd1">@product Revert saved note on cancel (DEV-142)</span>
    1. For the reviewer:
       1. Post any questions, comments, change requests, etc. in PR comments
       1. In slack, "reply in thread", letting the PR author know whether you approved the PR or had comments/questions/changes.
    1. revision -> re-review process continues until PR is approved.
       1. All PR comments/responses should be in the PR comments
       1. All updates re: the status of the PR should be in the slack thread for that PR
       1. For major revisions (anything that won't be ready for re-review within a day), the ticket should be moved back to "In progress"
       1. If the product review requires major revisions to the code, another engineering review may be required.
+1. Once you have the necessary approvals:
+   1. Squash merge the PR.
+Before confirming the merge, clear the autogenerated "optional extended description".
+You can add comments or a description if you want, but we don't want to commit the list of squashed commits.
+   1. Once the PR has been merged, move the corresponding ticket to "Done"

 ### Additional guidelines: